nikosargalias/calculator/Project-Guidelines.md

 ### Accessibility

 - Aria Attributes
   Regarding accessibility, there is little to no information online about specifically making a calculator accessible.
-I did consider multiple options, from wrapping the numpad buttons in a list. however I decided to go with a div with a role="group", in addition to an aria-label="calculator numpad" and a aria-describedby attribute on the child buttons linked to the parent div.
+I did consider multiple options, such as wrapping the numpad buttons in a list.
+However I decided to go with a div with a role="group", in addition to an aria-label="calculator numpad" and a aria-describedby attribute on the child buttons linked to the parent div.
 In addition, for the buttons which contain symbols as textContent.
 I used an aria label to explicitely state the correct word, rather than relying on the screen readder to read the symbol correctly.

 - Tab Order
   In addition to the above, I ensure correct tab order by correct html placement of each button based on the calculator design that was provided.

 - Keyboard Accessibility
-  I added an event listener to the window, listening to keyboard pressed, and had some validation which checked the key that was pressed. if the key was a valid input, the handler functions were called correctly.
+  I added an event listener to the window, listening to keyboard inputs, and had some validation which checked the key that was pressed. if the key was a valid input, the handler functions were called.

 - role="live"
   I used the semantically correct <output> element for the calculator result panel so as to automatically read the inputs/result.